ChimeHQ/Ligature/README.md

 typealias UserInterfaceLayoutDirection = UIUserInterfaceLayoutDirection
 ```

 There are a variety of range/position models within AppKit, UIKit, and even between TextKit 1 and 2.
-Some abstraction is, unfortunately, required to model this.
-This should be all automatically handled by the `TextTokenizer` protocol **if** you are using `NSRange` or `NSTextRange`.
-The cross-platform `TextRange` type cannot do this without additional work on your part, typically by involving the text view.
+Some abstraction is, unfortunately, required to model this, and that is not free.
+If it is important to operate within `NSRange` values, you can use `UTF16CodePointTextViewTextTokenizer` directly.

 ## Contributing and Collaboration

 I would love to hear from you!
 Issues or pull requests work great.
 Both a [Matrix space][matrix] and [Discord][discord] are available for live help, but I have a strong bias towards answering in the form of documentation.
-You can also find me on [mastodon](https://mastodon.social/@mattiem).
+You can also find me [here](https://www.massicotte.org/about).

 I prefer collaboration, and would love to find ways to work together if you have a similar project.

 I prefer indentation with tabs for improved accessibility.
 But, I'd rather you use the system you want and make a PR than hesitate because of whitespace.

 By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 [build status]: https://github.com/ChimeHQ/Ligature/actions
 [build status badge]: https://github.com/ChimeHQ/Ligature/workflows/CI/badge.svg
 [platforms]: https://swiftpackageindex.com/ChimeHQ/Ligature